The Long Island

 Cheese Pumpkin Project

-In October 2015 Cheryl Frey and Steph Gaylor were discussing underutilized regional varieties on a car ride to hear Vandana Shiva talk in Bridgehampton.
+In October 2015, the founders, Cheryl Frey and Steph Gaylor were discussing underutilized regional varieties on a car ride to hear Vandana Shiva talk in Bridgehampton.
 It was from this discussion that the Long Island Cheese Pumpkin Project was born and blossomed into a widespread championing of a variety.
 The Long Island Regional Seed Consortium (LIRSC) then developed and implemented The Long Island Cheese Pumpkin Project in an effort to get various food system shareholders behind this local Long Island variety that had disappeared commercially from seed catalogs in the 1970’s.

 The mission of The Long Island Cheese Pumpkin Project is to preserve, restore, and bring awareness of this local Long Island variety.
 We advocate for the dynamic use of this regional pumpkin across a broad spectrum of organizations creating a coalition that includes chefs, growers, schools, and eaters.
 In an effort to raise awareness for the project, the LIRSC reached out to local farms, growers, chefs and not for profit organizations to encourage growers to not only plant the pumpkin, but to help teach consumers ways to prepare it and save the seeds for a new crop the following year.

 In the winter of 2015, like-minded collaborators met with the LIRSC to form the LICPP ambassador program to help facilitate the distribution, growing, consumption and saving of the pumpkin.
 Each collaborator worked with their own organization to promote the project.
 Through these collaborations; the project gained national and international attention.